'Terrifying': Air passenger recounts crashing into ceiling

 Planes can sail into clear-air turbulence without warning.

 Finely reported from Norfolk, Virginia.
-Associated Press writers Becky Bohrer in Juneau, Alaska, and Jill Bleed in Little Rock, Arkansas, contributed to this report.
+Associated Press researcher Rhonda Shafner in New York and writers Becky Bohrer in Juneau, Alaska and Jill Bleed in Little Rock, Arkansas contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.